The settings and steps by which a new bespoke force field is generated is referred to as a fitting workflow within

 BespokeWorkflowFactory class without arguments.

-The default workflow has three steps:
+The default workflow has five steps:

 Fragmentation: Break the molecule into parts large enough to have accurate chemistry, but small enough for efficient quantum chemical calculations.

 QC Generation: Perform quantum chemical calculations on the fragments to generate reference data for the bespoke parameters to reproduce.

 Parameter generation: Generate SMIRKS codes encoding the chosen molecular features and choose starting values for their parameters

 Optimization: Optimize the force field parameters into bespoke parameters that reproduce the quantum chemical data.